Scope of subpart

 Responsibilities

-- Contractors: Should understand when interagency acquisition rules apply and be aware of exceptions.
+- Contractors: Understand when interagency acquisition rules apply and recognize exceptions.

 Practical Implications